tpageforfunzies/fatbooty/readme.md

 Build the repo locally or on whatever development environment you want<br>
 Add your feature/functionality and test on your own. <br>
 When ready for review/merge open a pull request to master and CI/CD will trigger<br>
-That will build the app, and run unit tests for the branch<br>
+That will build the app, run unit tests for the branch, and notify the slack channel of a new pull request<br>
-After all that, ping me on slack or discord or text me or something.

 ## About Laravel